Ultimate Walt Disney World Planning Guide (2024 & 2025)

 Ticket Pricing

 Disney World theme park ticket pricing varies throughout the year.
 They’re generally the most expensive during popular times (such school breaks, holidays, and weekends) and the least expensive during slower times.
-Prices also vary by park; Animal Kingdom is usually the least expensive and Magic Kingdom is usually the most expensive, with Hollywood Studios and EPCOT falling somewhere in between.
+The graphs below show starting prices — actual prices will vary by park; Animal Kingdom is usually the least expensive and Magic Kingdom is usually the most expensive, with Hollywood Studios and EPCOT falling somewhere in between.

 You can purchase single-day tickets or multi-day tickets (up to 10 days).
 Ticket prices are structured in a unique way that rewards Guests for committing more time to the parks; the per-day price of a multi-day ticket gets cheaper the more days you add.